tomswinburne/tammber/README.md

    - *If you are using TAMMBER for diffusion studies please read the "Cluster Definitions For Diffusion" section!*
    - *It is highly recommended to run the `tammber-md` test routine first!*
 ### - [Output Analysis](process/Diffusion_Model_Example.ipynb) :  Run online with Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/tomswinburne/tammber/HEAD?filepath=process%2FDiffusion_Model_Example.ipynb)

-*If the Binder server is slow the notebook can be viewed [here](process/Diffusion_Model_Example.ipynb), or run the notebook locally after downloading this repository.*
+   - *If the Binder server is slow the notebook can be viewed [here](process/Diffusion_Model_Example.ipynb), or run the notebook locally after downloading this repository.*

 ## Coming Soon
-  - Updated analysis scripts
+  - Updated analysis scripts with custom point groups and disconnectivity graphs
-  - More detailed on-the-fly analysis of NEB trajectories
+  - More detailed analysis of NEB simulations "on-the-fly" (specifically for multiple minima)
-  - and more....

 Questions? swinburne "at" cinam "dot" univ-mrs "dot" fr
 --------------------------------------------------------------------------------